kanaria69/Mainecoco/README.md

-## Writing with a broken pencil is pointless.
+## Atheism is a non-prophet organisation.